What are Tissues?

 The classification of plant tissues are mainly based on the two important criteria:

-- On the basis of the part of plants.
+- Based on the different part of plants.

-- On the basis of the types of cells.
+- Based on the different types of cells.

 Plant Tissues are broadly categorized into three tissue systems.
 This classification is on the basis of parts of the plants they are present.